vinaya » pli-tv-pvr » Parivāra

 Adinnādānanti vatthu ceva gottañca—

-Stealing is the action that is the basis for the offense, as well as the category;
+‘Stealing’ is the basis for an offense, as well as a category;

 pārājikanti nāmañceva āpatti ca.